-Seattle offers some spectacular hiking with your dog within a 90-minute drive of the city.
+- The Seattle area offers spectacular hiking with your dog within a 90-minute drive of the city.

-With more than 30 pet-friendly hikes to choose from, finding the best trails for you and your pet is “ruff.”
+- With more than 30 pet friendly hikes to choose from, choosing the right trail for you and your pet is ruff.

 Pet Friendly Hiking Near Seattle

 Growing up in Seattle, I was surrounded by nature on all sides.
 With the Cascade and the Olympic Mountains to the east, and the Puget Sound and Lake Washington to the west, the views were fantastic.